rsm-smurali/Inventory_Analysis_of_Retail_customers/README.md

-This is a transaction level data at the Rogers market with Amazon Just Walk Out technology at Feb.
-28, 2024.
+Rogers Market Transaction Analysis with Amazon Just Walk Out Technology

-Key columns that will be used in this homework:

-Purchase_datetime: It is a purchase time.
-Consider it as an exit time from the store.

-Session_id: It is a session identifier, i.e., the first three transactions are three items that *ONE* group of size 1 bought.
-Notice that those three transactions have the same purchase_datetime.

-Trip_duration_mins: It is how long a customer/a group of customers spend within the store.
-So, purchase_datetime - trip_duration_mins = an entry time to the store.
+Overview
+This project analyzes transaction-level data from the Rogers Market using Amazon Just Walk Out technology on February 28, 2024.
+The dataset contains key columns like purchase times, session IDs, trip durations, and group sizes.
+The goal is to answer several business questions by applying data analytics techniques, including customer flow, inventory buildup, and verifying Little’s Law.

+Key Columns
+Purchase_datetime: Timestamp when a customer exits the store (considered as the purchase time).
+Session_id: Identifier for groups of customers who made purchases together.
+Transactions with the same session ID belong to the same group.
+Trip_duration_mins: Duration (in minutes) that a customer or group spends in the store.
-Group_size: how many customers came into the store as a group.
-One customer in that group will pay all together.
+Group_size: Number of customers who entered the store as a group and made purchases together.
+Objectives
+Customer Entry Analysis:

-1- Plot how many customers entered the store in every 15 minutes from 7AM-11:00PM.
-Then, calculate how many customers entered the store per hour on average.
+Plot the number of customers entering the store every 15 minutes from 7 AM to 11 PM.
+Calculate the average number of customers per hour entering the store.
+Average Flow Time:

-2- Take the average of trip_duration_mins, considering the group size.
-What is the average flow time of a customer, i.e., on average, how many minutes a customer spends in the store?
+Calculate the average trip duration per customer, considering the group size.
+Determine the average time a customer spends in the store (flow time).

-3- From 7AM till 11PM, draw the inventory build-up diagram.
+Inventory Build-up Diagram:

+From 7 AM to 11 PM, create an inventory build-up diagram showing the number of customers inside the store over time.
+Total Time & Average Inventory:

-4- Calculate the total time summed up over all customers, i.e., the area under the inventory build-up diagram.
-Then, calculate the Inventory (or, the average inventory).
+Calculate the total time spent in the store by all customers (the area under the inventory build-up diagram).

-5- Check the Little’s Law using the answers from above.
+Determine the average inventory of customers in the store.
+Little's Law Validation:

+Use the results from the calculations above to check Little’s Law:
+𝐿 = 𝜆 × 𝑊
+where:

+L is the average inventory (number of customers in the store), λ is the average arrival rate of customers,
+W is the average time spent in the store (flow time).

+Steps to Solve
+Data Preparation:

+Parse the purchase_datetime and calculate customer entry times using the formula: entry_time = purchase_datetime −trip_duration_mins
+entry_time=purchase_datetime−trip_duration_mins
+Group by 15-minute intervals to plot customer entries.

+Customer Flow Analysis:

+For each session, calculate how long each customer spent in the store, factoring in the group size.
+Compute average time per customer (flow time).
+Inventory Build-up Diagram:

+Track how many customers are inside the store at any given time, using entry and exit times, and plot the results.
+Total Time and Average Inventory:

+Compute the area under the inventory build-up diagram (total customer time).
+Calculate the average number of customers inside the store (average inventory).

+Validation of Little’s Law:
+Using the calculated values for flow time, arrival rate, and inventory, verify Little's Law.

+Tools & Technologies
+Python: For data manipulation, visualization, and analysis.
+pandas: To handle and manipulate time-series data efficiently. matplotlib/seaborn: For visualizations (e.g., inventory build-up diagram).
+Jupyter Notebooks: For running and documenting the analysis.